Limitations of the Macaulay matrix approach for using the HHL algorithm to solve multivariate polynomial systems: Introduction

 Chen and Gao~\cite{ChenGao2017} made an interesting connection between the exponential size Macaulay matrix and the HHL algorithm.
 While they use Gr\"obner bases in their proof of correctness, they do not explicitly compute the Gr\"obner basis and instead use the HHL algorithm to solve the exponentially large system of linear equations resulting from the Macaulay matrix.
 They show that the access requirements that usually cause so much trouble, can all be resolved for this application, namely: they can efficiently compute the entries of an appropriate sparse matrix $A$, prepare $\ket{b}$, and extract the answer from $\ket{x}$.
 However, a major question was left open: what is the condition number of the matrices, driving the running time?
 Intuitively, for worst case instances of polynomial systems, the condition number of the resulting matrix should be large because the approach can solve NP-complete problems.
 This being said, the analysis of the condition number was left open, both in general, and for special cases such as breaking cryptosystems which have distributions over specific problem instances that might be easier than the worst case.
+Therefore, the algorithm of Chen and Gao~\cite{ChenGao2017} together with the follow-up work of Chen, Gao, and Yuan \cite{ChenGao2018} presented a potential quantum threat on multivariate cryptosystems.
+However, there was no consensus on the strength of this potential quantum attack, as its cryptanalysis was wide open.

 In this paper we prove an exponential lower bound on the condition number $\kappa$ of the matrix $A$ related to the Boolean polynomial system, which shows that the quantum algorithm in~\cite{ChenGao2017} takes exponential time in the worst case.
 We also give a Grover-based brute-force search algorithm that outperforms their quantum algorithm for solving Boolean polynomial systems when there is a unique solution or all solutions have the same Hamming-weight.
 Specifically, in the unique solution case we give a simple proof that the condition number $\kappa$ is $\Omega((3n)^{h/2})$, where $h$ is the Hamming weight of the solution to the original $n$-variable Boolean polynomial system.
 Meanwhile, a simple Grover-based brute-force search algorithm over the possible assignments to the variables takes time $\bigO{\sqrt{\binom{n}{h}}}$, where $ \sqrt{\binom{n}{h}} \leq \left(\frac{en}{h} \right)^{h/2} \leq (3n)^{h/2}$.